thierryd25/Source-Audio-C4-Synth-Preset-Browse/README.md

 # Disclaimer
 This project is not meant to be commercial or whatever, I am just an electronics hobbyist (and bass player) who wants to add preset browse/select functionality to the C4 Synth pedal.
 Otherwise said, you can freely use the code and schematics provided here, but do not expect any technical support from me.
 I am far from being a highly skilled MCU/Electronics developer.
 Just look at my code and you will understand :-)
+I will upload this code later as some cleanup is required.